leonardoraupp/demo-spring/README.md

 ## Introduction
 A Spring Boot project with an RESTful API.
 The project is following MCV(Model View Controller) architecture.
+<br> The project is based on a user entity(customer) and orders with products and items.
 This web application developed using the Spring Boot framework was built with the goal of learning and applying key concepts such as:

 - Spring Boot 3